Gastritis

 - Proton pump inhibitors (PPIs): omeprazole (Prilosec), esomeprazole (Nexium), Iansoprazole (Prevacid), rabeprazole (AcipHex), and pantoprazole (Protonix)

 Antibiotics may be used to treat gastritis caused by infection with Helicobacter pylori bacteria.
+They are taken with an acid blocker such as a PPI or PCAB.

 Outlook (Prognosis)